pypyr/docs/content/docs/steps/assert.md

 If `assert['this']` evaluates to `False` raises error.

 If you also specify `assert['equals']`, raises error if `assert['this'] != assert['equals']`.

+The step raises an exception of type `AssertionError` if the assertion fails.

 All inputs support string [substitutions]({{< ref "/docs/substitutions">}}).